hjki156/NebuChallenge/NebuChallenge/English_I/Nebu_English_Test_I.md

 D. Secure Boot operates independently of other security measures and provides an additional layer of defense against pre-boot attacks.

 2. **Which of the following statements about the possible usage and configuration of Secure Boot is CORRECT?**
 A. Recent iterations of Xiaomi laptops give users access to the configuration of Secure Boot within the firmware only if the administrator password remains active after setting up.
-Users can possibly set the password in the "Security" section in the firmware settings.
+Users can possibly set the password in the “Security” section in the firmware settings.
-B. Developers of Linux distributions have the capability to assist users to employ PreLoader which includes HashTool, a mechanism which facilitates the integration of the keys utilized for digitally signing EFI binary files into the Machine Owner Key List (MokList) of the user's laptop.
+B. Developers of Linux distributions have the capability to assist users to employ PreLoader which includes HashTool, a mechanism which facilitates the integration of the keys utilized for digitally signing EFI binary files into the Machine Owner Key List (MokList) of the user’s laptop.
-C. When configuring Secure Boot using PreLoader and encountering issues with booting a custom NVRAM entry, it is always necessary to copy `HashTool.efi` and `loader.efi` to the UEFI system's default automatic boot loader location.
+C. When configuring Secure Boot using PreLoader and encountering issues with booting a custom NVRAM entry, it is always necessary to copy `HashTool.efi` and `loader.efi` to the UEFI system’s default automatic boot loader location.
 Subsequently, `PreLoader.efi` must be copied to the default boot loader location used by Windows systems.
 D. During the boot process, suppose HashTool is used to enroll the hashes of `loader.efi` and `vmlinuz.efi`.
 Start by selecting *OK* to begin.
 Enroll the hash for `loader.efi` by choosing *Enroll Hash* and confirming with *Yes*, and then repeat the process for `vmlinuz.efi`.
 Finally, exit HashTool to return to the boot device selection menu, and select the appropriate Arch Linux boot option (such as *Arch Linux archiso x86_64 UEFI CD*), depending on your boot loader configuration, to start the system.

 3. **Which content is possibly included in [Before booting the OS](#)?**